Wednesday 6th September, 2023

 12:15

-I’ve now reached the beginning of the Old Coach Road and two gents have stopped for a chat.
-They’ve been walking over the “Dodds”, a group of fells to the south of the road and were just about to finish their walk to avoid the afternoon heat.
-One of them asked me where I was heading and I said: “I’m walking the full length of the Old Coach Road to Dockray, and then I’m going to wild camp on Brown Hills looking out over Ullswater”, and he replied: “What, this track, in this heat?
+I’ve now reached the start of the Old Coach Road, where I stopped for a chat with two gents who had just come down from the Dodds — a cluster of fells to the south.
+They were finishing early to avoid the worst of the afternoon heat.
+One of them asked where I was heading, so I said: “I’m walking the full length of the Old Coach Road to Dockray, and then I’m going to wild camp on Brown Hills overlooking Ullswater.”
+His reply: “What, this track, in this heat?
 It’s horrible!”
-Well, I suppose it is like Marmite, but personally I don’t mind it.
-After all, the great benefit of walking the Lakeland Way is experiencing and negotiating different terrains that the Lake District has to offer.
+Well, I suppose the Old Coach Road is a bit like Marmite, but personally I don’t mind it.
+After all, one of the great things about the Lakeland Way is tackling all the different terrains the Lake District has to offer.

 13:10